-(India’s magic inspires me to write, so I apologize for this lengthy post, but there’s just not much one can edit out when trying to describe their time in India.)
+(India’s magic inspires me to write, so I apologise for this lengthy post, but there’s just not much one can edit out when trying to describe their time in India.)

 Even with all the easily accessible, cheap food, Indian people looked really thin.
 They’re just very small people, and Im not sure if it’s a matter of genetics or nutrition, but probably a bit of both.
 I saw a sticker reoccurring on the back of rickshaws advertising “Lose/Gain Weight” and a phone number to call – I’m sure more people wanted the latter.

 Another sign I saw, also in a couple different places, was a big banner offering “Learn Real English”, as if the English people speak isn’t real English.
 Frankly, I’d say the majority of people, the exception being upper-class, educated or tourism related people, didn’t speak very much English at all.
 I don’t blame them, since just southern India has 4 major languages (and many, many minor languages and dialectal variations), and all are completely unrelated and use totally different alphabets.
 Thus, people learn their local language, then pick up bits of neighbouring languages useful or necessary, and most people learn Hindi or read a bit of Sanskrit, so English seems to be lower down in the priority line.
 Despite English being the national language, few spoke enough of it for them to understand our American-english pronunciation of words and place names.
 During the wedding, we would flag down a taxi and repeat over and over, in varying speeds, volume and accent, “Sindhoor Hall,” but no-one could figure out the location we were talking about until we directed them there, pointing left and right, and then once we arrived, the driver would exclaim “Ah, Sindhoor Hall!” in exactly the same way we thought we said it.